Jacky Cheung: 1999–2008: Widespread recognition

+2009–2017: Touring and jazz efforts

 In 2009, Cheung recorded Private Corner, his first jazz album for which he coined the phrase "Canto-jazz".
 The album was produced by Andrew Tuason.
 "Everyday Is Christmas", "Which Way, Robert Frost?", "Let It Go", "Lucky in Love" and "Double Trouble" were co-written by Roxanne Seeman in collaboration with Tuason, tailor-made for Cheung.
 "Lucky in Love" is the end-credit song of "Crossing Hennessy", Hong Kong movie starring Jacky Cheung and Tang Wei, produced by Bill Kong.
 Nokia's music download service website (Ovi.com) announced that "Everyday Is Christmas" was the 10th most downloaded Christmas song in the world in 2010, joining classic hits such as Wham's "Last Christmas" and Mariah Carey's "All I Want for Christmas is You".
 Cheung is the only Chinese language singer to make it into the Top Ten.

-In 2010, Cheung started his "Jacky Cheung 1/2 Century World Tour".
+In 2010, Cheung started his Jacky Cheung 1/2 Century World Tour.
 This tour started on 30 December 2010 at Shanghai, and ended in Hong Kong on 30 May 2012.
 For 1 year and 5 months, his tour included 5 countries 77 cities, overall 146 shows, more than 2,800,000 audiences.
 146 became the highest number of shows in a one tour by Chinese artist.
 Previous record of 105 was also made by Jacky Cheung on his 2007–2008 World Tour.
 Both 2007 and 2010 World tour was led by Andrew Tuason as Cheung's Musical Director.
 At the beginning of that year, he also attempted new musical styles.
 His new album, Private Corner, became his first ever Jazz album in Cantopop history, it also featured other non-mainstream Cantopop styles such as strings quartet, Waltz and Hymn.
 The special edition also featured a special glass-CD, also a first in Chinese pop history.
-"Double Trouble" from Private Corner was a featured produced number in the "Jacky Cheung 1/2 Century World Tour".
+"Double Trouble" from Private Corner was a featured produced number in the Jacky Cheung 1/2 Century World Tour.

-In "Jacky Cheung 1/2 Century World Tour", he set a Guinness World record for the largest combined audience for a live act in 12 months, with 2,048,553 audience members.
-During the first 12-month of the tour, was ran from 30 December 2010 to 29 December 2011, with 105 live concerts in 61 cities across China, USA, Malaysia, Singapore and Australia.

-Cheung won the RTHK " Honor of Golden song 35th Anniversary Award" in the 2012 RTHK Top 10 Gold Songs Awards, as he has the greatest number of RTHK Golden Songs since the award has been started.
+For the Jacky Cheung 1/2 Century World Tour, he set a Guinness World record for the largest combined audience for a live act in 12 months, with 2,048,553 audience members.
+During the first 12 months of the tour, which ran from 30 December 2010 to 29 December 2011, there were 105 live concerts in 61 cities across China, USA, Malaysia, Singapore and Australia.
+Cheung won the 35th Anniversary Golden Song Award at the 2012 RTHK Top 10 Gold Songs Awards, as he has the greatest number of RTHK Golden Songs since the award has been started.